bordalix/taproot-bitcoinjs-nigiri/README.md

 await extractAndBroadcast(psbt)
 ```

-Finally, we'll use the hash lock spend path without using the script tree:
+Finally, we'll use the hash lock spend path without using the script tree.
+The main advantage is the transaction will be much smaller in size (150 vs 281 bytes and 396 vs 527 weight):

 ```
 const key_spend_psbt = new Psbt({ network })